MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordList.md

 - Use quotes around the keyword for **phrase match**.
 For example, `negativeKeywordsList.addNegativeKeywords(["\"planes\"", "\"trains\""])`.

 - Use square brackets around the keyword for **exact match**.
 For example, `negativeKeywordsList.addNegativeKeywords(["[model planes]", "[toy trains]"])`.

+If the keyword does not include match-type syntax, phrase match type is assumed.

 ### Arguments